-Menzies offer agreed | Scotgold at pivotal point – Daily Business
+Wall St lower as hopes recede in Ukraine talks – Daily Business

 7am: Menzies offer agreed

-Directors of GIL International Holdings, a wholly-owned subsidiary of Kuwait-based Agility Public Warehousing Company, and the board of John Menzies have reached agreement on the terms of the recommended cash offer for the Edinburgh-based aviation services company.
+Directors of John Menzies and GIL International Holdings, a wholly-owned subsidiary of Kuwait-based Agility Public Warehousing Company, have agreed the terms of the recommended cash offer for the Edinburgh-based aviation services company.

 Each Menzies shareholder will receive 608p in cash per Menzies share valuing Menzies at approximately £571 million and £763m on an enterprise value basis.

-The final offer price represents an 81% premium to the closing price of 335 pence per Menzies share on 8 February, the last business day prior to the commencement of the offer period.
+The final offer price represents an 81% premium to the closing price of 335p per Menzies share on 8 February, the last business day prior to the commencement of the offer period.

 7am: Pivotal moment for Scotgold